h2oai/protoc-gen-grpc-gateway-es/README.md

 Then run `buf generate` (assuming you have properly installed and configured the `buf`) and it will generate the TypeScript files for you.

-If you want to generate JavaScript instead of TypeScript, just change the plugin option `opt: target=js`.
-The list of all plugin options is [here](https://github.com/bufbuild/protobuf-es/blob/ef8766d2aab4764a35bfed78960fc62ec2f0dfac/MANUAL.md#plugin-options).

 #### Note on formatting

 To simplify the development, this plugin is not concerned with pretty printed output.
 The generated files are readable, but if your eyes are bleeding, use your favorite formatter after the files generation, e.g.